SEMITIP, VERSION 2, Electrostatic Computations for a Probe Tip near a Semiconductor

 Department of Physics, Carnegie Mellon University, Pittsburgh, PA 15213

-This program computes the electrostatic potential resulting from a metallic probe tip near a semiconductor, as described in the preprint here, submitted to Phys.
-Rev. B. This program is an updated version of the prior VERSION 1, described here.
-Documentation for VERSION 2 is available here, describing changes relative to VERSION 1.
+This program computes the electrostatic potential resulting from a metallic probe tip near a semiconductor, as described in the preprint here, published in Phys.
+Rev. B 71, 125316 (2005).
+This program is an updated version of the prior VERSION 1, described here.
+Additional documentation for VERSION 2 is available in the SEMITIP V2 Technical Documentation, describing changes relative to VERSION 1.
+The major change in VERSION 2 relative to VERSION 1 is the added capability of including a distribution of surface states, which charge up in accordance with the Fermi-level position and thereby affect the band bending.

 A compiled version of the code, which should run on any Windows PC, is available in the file semitip_v2.exe.
 Input for the executable code comes from the file FORT.9.
 Download these two files, into filenames "semitip_v2.exe" and "fort.9".
-Depending on your browser this download can probably most easily be done by RIGHT CLICKING on the files when you see them listed (i.e. after clicking on the above links), and then clicking on SAVE TARGET AS and saving them into the directory of your choice using the ALL FILES filetype.
 Then, run the code just by double clicking on it.
 Using a text editor, the input parameters in FORT.9 can be changed to whatever values are desired.
+In addition to the parameter values, this file also contains comments as to the meaning of each parameter.

-Output from the program is contained in the following files (output depends on the value of the input parameter IWRIT as specified in the input file FORT.9):
+Output from the program is contained in the following files (output depends on the value of the output parameter IWRIT as specified in the input file FORT.9):

 All routines are written in Fortran.
 The source code can be downloaded directly from the above locations, and it can be compiled and linked on any platform.
 Sample output from the above routines is shown in FORT.16.